 It takes a special person to have a teacher’s heart.
 I know this because I don’t possess that heart, but I have known a lot of amazing teachers who helped me on my journey.

-In my opinion teachers are one of the hardest working, yet underappreciated professions you can find.
+In my opinion, teachers are one of the hardest working, yet underappreciated professions you can find.
 We have this assumption that a teacher works 8am-3pm Monday-Friday, they get all weekends and summers off work and extra long holidays.
 And while those are some of the perks, it isn’t entirely based in reality.
-I had a wonderful conversation with one of these teachers and he works hard to make sure that his students are able to succeed.
+I had a wonderful conversation with a teacher and he works hard to make sure that his students are able to succeed.

-As he says, “I don’t think teaching is a fully learned skill.
+As he says, “I don’t think being a teacher is a fully learned skill.
 It needs to be in you.”

 Even though he was freelancing or with an agency he always felt that educating his clients was a worthwhile mission.
 He spent time with each of his projects and made sure that clients took their websites and knew why he made certain development decisions and made sure he was really turning the keys over to them.

 Joe started WPinOneMonth.com with the intention of teaching others everything they needed to know about WordPress in one month.
 It was a side project for a while and he has recently taken the steps to make it a full-time venture.

 He says, “I have been doing client and agency work since 2000 and when my daughter was born, I felt like if I was going to do something on my own I didn’t want to trade money for time, so I wanted as close to a product as I could get.”